Progressive Corporation: Industry information

-Progressive is one of the largest auto insurers in the United States, with over 13 million policies in force, along with State Farm, Allstate, GEICO, Nationwide Mutual Insurance Company, Farmers Insurance Group, and USAA.
+Progressive is the second-largest auto insurer in the United States as of the 2023 fiscal year, with 15.2% of the market, behind State Farm's share of 18.3%.
 Progressive primarily offers its services through the internet, by telephone or through independent insurance agents.
-Progressive’s Agency business sells insurance through more than 30,000 independent insurance agencies and progressiveagent.com where customers can quote their own policies and then contact an agent to complete the sale.
+Progressive’s agency business sells insurance through more than 30,000 independent insurance agents and progressiveagent.com where customers can quote their own policies and then contact an agent to complete the sale.

 In December 2009, Progressive announced it was selling car insurance in Australia.
 Initially called Progressive Direct, it rebranded as Progressive in 2011, and later rebranded as PD Insurance in 2019.

-Marketing and operations
+Crash response

+In September 2007, Progressive began to offer pet injury coverage, which provides coverage for dogs and cats that are injured in a crash and is included at no additional cost with collision coverage.
+Immediate response vehicles used by Progressive are specially modified Ford Explorers and Ford Escapes.

+Advertising

 Progressive's marketing campaign is known for offering quotes of its competitors along with its own quote.
-It was the first major insurer to offer auto policies through the phone and through its web site.
-In September 2007 Progressive began to offer Pet Injury coverage, which provides coverage for dogs and cats that are injured in a crash and is included at no additional cost with Collision coverage.

-Immediate Response Vehicles (IRVs) used by Progressive are specially modified Ford Explorers and Ford Escapes.

-Advertising

-Since 2008, many of Progressive's television advertisements have featured a woman named Flo (played by actress Stephanie Courtney), who explains the benefits of Progressive Insurance.
-In December 2010, the company introduced the "Messenger," as a complementary campaign.
+Since 2008, many of Progressive's television advertisements have featured a character named Flo, played by actress Stephanie Courtney, who explains the benefits of Progressive Insurance.
+In December 2010, the company introduced the "Messenger", as a complementary campaign.
 He was played by John Jenkinson.
 The Flo universe also includes Jamie (Jim Cashman), an awkward fellow Progressive employee; and Bill and Tom, rival insurance salesmen from the figurative straw man "A. Nother Insurance Company."
 Bill and Tom were largely discontinued after Allstate filed a claim with the Better Business Bureau alleging that Progressive was making a false claim that they offered discounts that Allstate and other insurance providers did not.

-In 2012, Progressive introduced another character, a personified box (voiced by Chris Parnell) representing the company's products.
+In 2012, Progressive introduced another character, a personified box, voiced by Chris Parnell, representing the company's products.
 It is portrayed as having an entourage (including a personal trainer).
 Progressive later added more characters like Flobot, Mara (Natalie Palamides), Dr. Rick, and Motaur to its advertising series.
 In 2019, Progressive began the At Home with Baker Mayfield ad campaign during the National Football League season.
 The campaign featured the Cleveland Browns quarterback living with his wife in FirstEnergy Stadium.
-After he was traded to the Carolina Panthers in the 2022 offseason, Mayfield stated that the advertisements will end, calling it a "missed opportunity".
+After he was traded to the Carolina Panthers in the 2022 offseason, Mayfield stated that the advertisements will end, calling it a "missed opportunity."

 In 2022, Jon Hamm appeared in several TV commercials, as himself, unsuccessfully pursuing a romantic relationship with spokesperson Flo.

-In Australia, Progressive uses a female character named "Kitty."
-She is styled similar to Flo.